opentofu/opentofu/CONTRIBUTING.md

 ### Can you fix a bug in or add a feature to the Hashicorp providers, such as AWS, Azure, etc.?

 We currently only maintain a read-only mirror of these providers for the purposes of building binaries for the OpenTofu registry which would otherwise not be available.
-They are not true downstream versions we can add patches to and OpenTofu users expect them to work the same as the upstream versions.
+They are not true downstream versions that we can add patches to and OpenTofu users expect them to work the same as the upstream versions.
 In short: no, we cannot fix bugs or add features to these providers.

 ---